What is the Business Hierarchy of Needs®?

 The Business Hierarchy of Needs® is a change management framework that details a much more robust approach which we define in three levels:

-- Data Analysis and Planning
+- Strategy, Analysis, and Planning

 - Knowledge and Change Management